Lorraine Estelle, Executive director content and discovery and divisional CEO Jisc Collections - Jisc

 T:020 3006 6001

 Ben joined Jisc Collections as a Collections Manager in the autumn of 2008.
 He brings over 10 years' experience of working in university and museum libraries, and is an Associate of the Chartered Institute of Library and Information Professionals.
 He was Project Manager for the Digital Library Licensing Service, which made online content available to public and museum libraries, and in June 2012 took over the role of E-books for FE Project Manager.
+As of early 2014, Ben is responsible for managing all Jisc Collections' publisher licences.

 T: 020 3006 6012